rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 - [Validator.w3.org](http://Validator.w3.org)- Used for validation of HTML code.
 See fixed bugs.
 - [Jigsaw.w3.org/css-validator](http://Jigsaw.w3.org/css-validator) - Used for validation of CSS code.
 2 errors were remaining.
-This was unable to be resolved as it was an errors from the Bootstrap CDN.
+This was unable to be resolved as it was errors from the Bootstrap CDN.
 - [Jshint.com/](https://jshint.com/) - Used for validation of Javascript code.
 No remaining errors.
 - [Pep8online.com/](http://pep8online.com/) - Used for validating Python code.
 - Flake 8 - Throughout development I used flake 8 in gitpod to keep the python code pep8 compliant by typing the